argoproj/argo-cd/docs/user-guide/projects.md

     server: '*'
 ```

-As with sources, a destination is considered valid if the following conditions hold:
+A destination is considered valid if the following conditions hold:

-1. _Any_ allow destination rule (i.e. a rule which isn't prefixed with `!`) permits the destination
+1) _Any_ allow destination rule (i.e. a rule which isn't prefixed with `!`) permits the destination
-2. AND *no* deny destination (i.e. a rule which is prefixed with `!`) rejects the destination
+2) AND *no* deny destination (i.e. a rule which is prefixed with `!`) rejects the destination

 Keep in mind that `!*` is an invalid rule, since it doesn't make any sense to disallow everything.